MuhammadHussaini/muhammadhussaini/README.md

 # Welcome, visitor! 👋

 ## Who am I?
-✋ I am an 19 year old science enthusiast currently studying a gap-year for medical/engineering colleges.
+✋ I am a 20 year old science enthusiast currently studying a gap-year for medical/engineering colleges.

 ## What can I find here?
 💻 Some random projects I made